CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/README.md

 ---

 ## Deliverables (Submit in Your Portfolio Repo)
 Update the following areas of your repository:

 - labs/03-week-03-certificate-anatomy/
 - notes/week-03-key-concepts.md
 - reflections/week-03.md

+Before starting the labs, retrieve the templates from the `_templates` directory in the course repository.

+Copy the following files into your portfolio repository:

+Templates to copy:

+- _templates/lab-submission-template.md
+- _templates/lesson-notes-template.md
+- _templates/reflection-template.md

+Use them to create the following files in your repo:

+**Lesson Notes**
+notes/week-03-key-concepts.md

+**Reflection**
+reflections/week-03.md

+**Lab Submissions**
+Create your lab write-ups using the lab submission template inside each lab folder.

 Place generated cryptographic artifacts inside:

 labs/03-week-03-certificate-anatomy/submissions/

 Required artifact folders:

-submissions/
+- submissions/
-certificate-inspection/
+- certificate-inspection/
-certificate-extensions/
+- certificate-extensions/
-certificate-chain/
+- certificate-chain/
-misconfiguration-analysis/
+- misconfiguration-analysis/

 ---